Joe-Collins-1986/travel-app/README.md

       - Used to plan out website format.
    7. Web Developer:
       - Used to analyse HTML, CSS and JavaScript output and correct where required.
-   8. Canvas:
-      - Used to draw the hangman on JS.

    <br>